rgriola/google-search-me/COPILOT_RULES.md

 - all js functions and parameters must be in camelCase.

+- No inline styles, use CSS classes only.

 ### Working Features (DO NOT BREAK):
 **🔒 PROTECTED COMPONENTS** (modify only if explicitly broken):
 - **Photo Loading System**: LocationPhotoManager.loadDialogPhotos() and container selectors